-The Indonesia-Malaysia-Thailand Growth Triangle (IMT-GT) Leaders adopted an Implementation Blueprint for 2012-2016 at the 6th IMT-GT Summit on 4 April 2012 in Phnom Penh, Cambodia.
-At the request of the countries, ADB assisted in preparing the blueprint in close collaboration with the national secretariats and the Centre for IMT-GT Subregional Cooperation (CIMT).
-The Implementation Blueprint comprises a range of projects, including priority connectivity projects, focused on five economic corridors and activities in six sectors:
+At the request of IMT-GT countries, ADB assisted in preparing an Implementation Blueprint for 2012-2016 in close collaboration with the national secretariats and the Centre for IMT-GT Subregional Cooperation (CIMT).
+The Implementation Blueprint identifies a range of projects, including priority connectivity projects, focused on five economic corridors and activities in six sectors:

 Priority Connectivity Projects

 IMT-GT countries have identified 11 Priority Connectivity Projects, with a total estimated cost of $5.2 billion that will strengthen connectivity within the subregion in line with the Master Plan on ASEAN Connectivity (MPAC) and associated ASEAN initiatives.

 ADB has assisted in developing a scoping study to identify feasible SBEZs in the Thai-Malaysian border to attract greater investment to the subregion.
 In 2015, ADB also supported the preparation of detailed terms of reference for the second phase of a study that may be initiated pending an agreement between Thailand and Malaysia.